Celibacy: After Augustine

 One explanation for the origin of obligatory celibacy is that it is based on the writings of Saint Paul, who wrote of the advantages of celibacy allowed a man in serving the Lord.
 Celibacy was popularised by the early Christian theologians like Saint Augustine of Hippo and Origen.
 Another possible explanation for the origins of obligatory celibacy revolves around more practical reason, "the need to avoid claims on church property by priests' offspring".
 It remains a matter of Canon Law (and often a criterion for certain religious orders, especially Franciscans) that priests may not own land and therefore cannot pass it on to legitimate or illegitimate children.
 The land belongs to the Church through the local diocese as administered by the Local Ordinary (usually a bishop), who is often an ex officio corporation sole.
 Celibacy is viewed differently by the Catholic Church and the various Protestant communities.
-It includes clerical celibacy, celibacy of the consecrated life, voluntary lay celibacy, and celibacy outside of marriage.
+It includes clerical celibacy, celibacy of the consecrated life and voluntary celibacy.

 The Protestant Reformation rejected celibate life and sexual continence for preachers.
-Protestant celibate communities have emerged, especially from Anglican and Lutheran backgrounds.
+Protestant celibate communities, including religious orders exist, especially from Lutheran and Anglican backgrounds.
+Communität Christusbruderschaft Selbitz, Aus der Regel The Daughters of Mary is a Lutheran religious order of nuns who have taken vows of chastity, poverty, and obedience.
 A few minor Christian sects advocate celibacy as a better way of life.
 These groups included the Shakers, the Harmony Society and the Ephrata Cloister.

 Many evangelicals prefer the term "abstinence" to "celibacy".
 Assuming everyone will marry, they focus their discussion on refraining from premarital sex and focusing on the joys of a future marriage.
 But some evangelicals, particularly older singles, desire a positive message of celibacy that moves beyond the "wait until marriage" message of abstinence campaigns.
 They seek a new understanding of celibacy that is focused on God rather than a future marriage or a lifelong vow to the Church.

 There are also many Pentecostal churches which practice celibate ministry.
-For instance, The full-time ministers of the Pentecostal Mission are celibate and generally single.
+For instance, the full-time ministers of the Pentecostal Mission are celibate and generally single.
 Married couples who enter full-time ministry may become celibate and could be sent to different locations.